Jim McInally: Coventry City

 McInally moved in the opposite direction to Pearce joining Dave Bowman at Coventry City for £112,000.
 He played five first team games there before he and Bowman double transferred to Scotland at the end of the season.

 Dundee United

 McInally and Bowman joined Dundee United in the summer of 1986 in a £140,000 joint transfer.
 At Tannadice McInally quickly became an effective defensive midfielder and played an important part in Dundee United's run to the UEFA Cup Final in his first season.
-McInally scored the opener in the home leg of the third round tie against Hadjuk Split.
+McInally scored the opener in the home leg of the third round tie against Hajduk Split.
 United beat F.C.
-Barcelona home and away and then eliminated Borussia Mönchengladbach in the semi final.
+Barcelona home and away and then eliminated Borussia Mönchengladbach in the semi-final.
 They lost 2–1 on aggregate in the final to IFK Goteborg.

 Bowman and McInally played in three losing Dundee United Scottish final teams.
 These were in 1987 to St Mirren, 1988 to Celtic and the 1991 final to Motherwell in which Bowman scored.
 They collected a winners medal from the 1994 Scottish Cup Final win against Rangers.